KarruHarin/entry_task_catrobat/README.md

-# Entry Task — Procedural Terrain Generator
+# Entry Task — Procedural Perlin noise map generator
 ## Overview

-For the entry task, I built a deterministic procedural terrain generator using Perlin noise with fractional Brownian motion (fBm).
+For the entry task, I built a deterministic procedural Perlin noise map generator using fractional Brownian motion (fBm).

-The focus was not just generating terrain, but ensuring that the system is fully seed-driven — meaning the same inputs always produce the exact same output.
-This is essential for synchronized environments across devices.
+This map represents terrain structure and serves as the foundation for generating full environments.
+The system is fully seed-driven, ensuring identical outputs across devices.

 ---